Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 On the 1901 Scottish Census Adelaide can be found living at 18 Coates Gardens, Edinburgh, with her husband and two elder children, Eleanor and Courtenay.

-1911 and the family has moved to Smithfield House in Stratford-on-Avon.
+1911 and the family has moved to Snitterfield House in Stratford-on-Avon.

-Courtenay Patrick served in the during the First World War as an Observer with the Royal Flying Corps.
-In March 1916 he became a flying instructor, but was sadly killed in a flying accident on 3rd November 1917 when his plane collided mid-air with the plane of Lieutenant Owen Ellis Augustus Allen.
+Courtenay Patrick served the during the First World War as an Observer with the Rifle Brigade attached to the Royal Flying Corps.
+In December of 1915 he was promoted to Second Lieutenant and then Lieutenant in the July of 1917.
+In March 1916 he became a flying instructor but was sadly killed in a flying accident on 3rd November 1917 when his plane collided mid-air with the plane of Lieutenant Owen Ellis Augustus Allen in Scampton Lincoln.
+The Scotsman reported on 8th November 1917:

 Quarwood House